(last updated: 24 February 2019)

 The Australian electoral rolls show that Jack and Johanna were farming at Lalbert at the time of the 1919 and 1924 elections and at Nowie near Swan Hill in the 1930s.
 The 1942, 1949 and 1954 rolls have them at Woorinen and Jack working as a labourer.
 After Jack's death at Swan Hill in 1957 Johanna continued to live at Woorinen with her son Allan James Bailey and his family until her own death there in 1972.

-Jack and Johanna had two sons: John James Bailey (1917-18) and Allan James Bailey who was born at Swan Hill in 1926, worked as an orchardist and married Monica Anne Austerberry (1926-2016), daughter of Edgar Joseph Austerbury and Annie Veronica Kiley, at Swan Hill in 1948.
+Jack and Johanna had two sons: John James Bailey (1917-18) and Allan James Bailey (1926-2012) who worked as an orchardist and married Monica Anne Austerberry (1926-2016), daughter of Edgar Joseph Austerbury and Annie Veronica Kiley, at Swan Hill in 1948.
 Monica died at Swan Hill in 2016.
 Her tribute posted on the Swan Hill Funerals website tells us she was 'formerly of Woorinen, the 'loved wife of Alan (dec), loving mother and mother-in-law of Karen and Rod, Maree and Andy [Belyea] and Jo and Mark.
-Proud grandmother of Doug and Samantha, Narelle and Glenn, Davina and Brent, Blake (dec), Teneille and Dion and Binca and Jess.
-Great grandmother of Jasper, Mitchell, Harry, Sophie, Hailey, Eden (dec) Joel, Willa, Max, Ava, Decian, Eliza and Voss'.
+Proud grandmother of Doug and Samantha, Narelle and Glenn, Davina and Brent, Blake (dec), Teneille and Dion and Bianca and Jess.
+Great grandmother of Jasper, Mitchell, Harry, Sophie, Hailey, Eden (dec) Joel, Willa, Max, Ava, Declan, Eliza and Voss'.

 Eliza Jane ('Dolly') Free (1894-1972) attended Talgitcha and Lalbert State Schools with her siblings and cousins (see the photo below).
 In 1918 she married Robert ('Bob') Williamson (1886-1965) at Lalbert.
 Bob was the eldest son of William Williamsom and Helen Dalgleish, farmers of Boort who were married there in 1882.
 His siblings included: Violet (born at Boort in 1884), Lewis (1889), Peter (1891) and Helen Tracey Williamson (1893).
 Lewis Williamson married Lily Sybil Robbins at the Melbourne suburb of St Kilda on 29 March 1916 and, like Robert, lived and farmed near Quambatook after his marriage.
 Their younger brother, Peter Williamson, had enlisted in the First AIF in February 1916, embarked from Melbourne on the A67 ORSOVA on 1 August 1916, and was killed in action near Villers Bretonneux in France on 18 July 1918 while serving with the 2nd Machine Gun Battalion.